It’s the start of something new.

 Why B2B digital wealth software (or Wealth-as-a-service)?
-The idea was sparked when Ned worked in a B2C fintech company and found banks always asking if their software could be sold to them.
-“This is an opportunity, why not get it started,” he thought as he witnessed deal after deal being turned away by the company then.
+The idea was sparked when Ned worked in a B2C fintech company and found banks always asking if their software could be sold.
+“This is an opportunity; why not get it started,” he thought as he witnessed deal after deal being turned away by the company then.

 From Finding to Founding